Visual Regression Testing with Computer Vision: Beyond Pixel Matching

 In the early days of visual testing (circa 2015-2020), "Visual Regression" was synonymous with Pixel Matching.
 A tool would take a screenshot of a "gold" version of a page and compare it to a new version.
 If a single pixel was off-maybe due to a slightly different anti-aliasing on a font or a different browser rendering engine-the test would fail.
 This led to a "False Positive" nightmare that made visual testing more of a burden than a benefit.

-As we discussed in The Evolution of Test Automation: From Scripts to Autonomous Agents in 2026, 2026 has moved us into a more intelligent phase.
+As we discussed in test engineering evolution, 2026 has moved us into a more intelligent phase.
 Today, we use AI-Driven Computer Vision (CV) to perform visual validation.
 The AI doesn't just look for pixel differences; it understands the layout, the context, and the intent of the UI.

 1. What is Computer Vision (CV) in Testing?